-Project files are not added to the backup list automatically.
-If you create a new project and want it included in the console configuration backups, then the project file must be added using the steps in Manage backing up projects below.
+NOTE Project files are not added to the backup automatically.
+If you create a new project and want it included in the console configuration backups, then the project file(s) must be created in the location listed in the path displayed in Manage backing up projects below.